 11.1 Architects must self-reflect to identify what they have gained from their CPD.
 This is evaluating how valuable their CPD activities have been for their practice.
-Architects will identify after each activity what they learned and how this can be applied to their practice.
-Annually, at the end of a CPD cycle, each architect will review the lessons learned and write a self-reflection which reviews their development over the year and, again, how it can be applied to their future practice.
+Architects will identify for each activity what they learned, how this is being applied to their practice and any known benefits, how this has improved their competence and what steps do they want to take next.

-11.2 ARB will provide an optional template of prompt questions to assist architects with their reflection on the CPD they have carried out, and to help them plan for future development.
+11.2 ARB will provide tools to assist architects with their reflection on the CPD they have carried out, and to help them plan for future development.